genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/02_generate-the-reference-app.md

 ---
 id: reference-app
-title: Generate the reference app
+title: Generate the Reference module
-sidebar_label: Generate the reference app
+sidebar_label: Generate the Reference module
 sidebar_position: 2

 ---
-In this first exercise, we shall generate the reference module with its database of reference data.
+In this first exercise, we shall generate the Reference module with its database of reference data.
 We shall create these from the existing RDBMS of reference data.

 <!-- TODO - run from CLI tool instead, should be elsewhere in docs and reference-->
 Ideally, Maven should be installed in the server instance.
 It should be configured so that you can retrieve Genesis binaries.